Car T-Cell Therapy

 There are effective therapies to help patients experiencing these side effects including steroids and a cytokine-blocking medicine called tocilizumab.
 Our team is highly experienced in treating side effects of CAR T-cell therapy.

-These organizations provide additional information and resources for families:
+These organizations also provide information and resources for families:

 - CAR T-cell Therapy and It’s Side Effects: Information from the American Cancer Society